MayorFalomo/Twitter-clone/README.md

 - Real-time messaging (pictures and videos included).
 - Receive Notifications when your post is liked, retweeted, quoted and commented on or being followed.
 - View tailored tweets for you based on people you're following.
-- notifications clear after 1 day though, this is to reduce the load on the database.
+- Notifications clear after 1 day though, this is to reduce the load on the database.
 - Follow and Unfollow other users.
-- comment on a tweet and reply comments.
+- Comment on a tweet and reply comments.
 - like and retweet comments.
 - Like, Retweet and Quote tweets.
 - Bookmark a tweet.